WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/r.md

 ## reboot

 Avoid using.
-Instead, use *restart* and refer to the context of restarting the device.
+Instead, use *restart* and refer to the context of restarting the *device*.

 See also [restart]().